 Discover Tallinn’s Old Town

-Without doubt the most famous corner of Tallinn is the fairytale Old Town.
+Without doubt the most famous corner of Tallinn is the fairytale Old Town, a UNESCO World Heritage Site.
 You can spend days wandering the cobbled streets discovering hidden courtyards, Gothic spires and, as luck would have it, lots of excellent bakeries!

 Some of the most interesting streets to discover include Katariina käik (St Catherine’s Passage), a small alley that links Vene street and Müürivahe street.
 Lai street is one of the oldest streets in Tallinn and also where you’ll find the NUKU Museum for Puppet Arts, one of our favourite places in Tallinn (see below for more details).